Now could be a perfect time to consider a move to Portugal from USA.

 The second immigration pathway is via Portugal’s residency by investment program, known as the Portugal Golden Visa.

 Investing in funds is a fast and hands off route to the Golden Visa.
-This is due to faster processing times, professional management, and better tax efficiency compared to direct real estate investment.
+This is due to faster processing times, professional management, and better tax efficiency compared to direct real estate investment (which is no longer available).

-Perhaps you want to move to Portugal from USA with the Golden Visa, but can’t manage it until later this year or beyond.
+Perhaps you want to move to Portugal with the Golden Visa, but can’t manage it until later this year or beyond.

 In that case, the funds route is one of the quickest ways to secure a foothold in Portugal – and start your timeline to citizenship – without having to relocate.